 Writing is Doing the Most with the Least Effort

-The key to writing really well is to write with as few words as possible.
-Mr. Zinsser’s book On Writing Well, William Zinsser quotes a friend of his who said to him, “If you can write as clearly and as cleanly as Hemingway, you can write as well as Hemingway.”
+The key to writing well is to write with as few words as possible.
+In Mr. Zinsser’s book On Writing Well, William Zinsser quotes a friend of his who said, “If you can write as clearly and as cleanly as Hemingway, you can write as well as Hemingway.”

-If you’re not careful, you could wind up saying more than is necessary, which will hinder your message.
+If you’re not careful, you could end up paying more than necessary, hindering your message.

 To make sure you don’t misspeak, use an accessible writing method that helps you keep your message focused and sincere.